 This process follows the recommendations and requirements of the International Rice Research Institute IRRI, UNFCCC (United Nations Framework Convention on Climate Change).

-Mr. Tran Minh Tien - General Director of Net Zero Carbon Company emphasized that the company is very confident in its process and guarantees farmers that rice yield will not be lower than the district average, if lower, it will be compensated according to market price.
+Mr. Tran Minh Tien - General Director of Net Zero Carbon Company emphasized that the company is very confident in its process and guarantees farmers that the rice yield will not be lower than the district average, if lower, it will be compensated according to the market price.
 Since then, people have been assured to follow and have achieved the expected results.

-In addition to Kien Giang, Mr. Tien's model is also deployed in Dong Thap, Hau Giang, Dak Lak, Binh Thuan, An Giang,...
+In addition to Kien Giang, Mr. Tien's model is also deployed in Dong Thap, Hau Giang, Dak Lak, Binh Thuan , An Giang,...

 Source: https://danviet.vn/chua-tung-co-trong-lua-giam-phat-thai-mot-nong-dan-o-kien-giang-duoc-thuong-hon-40-trieu-dong-20241102090740835.htm